apollographql/apollo-ios/docs/source/api/ApolloCodegenLib/structs/ApolloCodegenOptions.md

 >  - codegenEngine: The code generation engine to use.
 Defaults to `CodeGenerationEngine.default`
 >  - includes: Glob of files to search for GraphQL operations.
 This should be used to find queries *and* any client schema extensions.
 Defaults to `./**/*.graphql`, which will search for `.graphql` files throughout all subfolders of the folder where the script is run.
 >  - mergeInFieldsFromFragmentSpreads: Set true to merge fragment fields onto its enclosing type.
 Defaults to true.
+>  - modifier: [EXPERIMENTAL SWIFT CODEGEN ONLY] - The access modifier to use on everything created by this tool.
+Defaults to `.public`.
 >  - namespace: [optional] The namespace to emit generated code into.
 Defaults to nil.
 >  - omitDeprecatedEnumCases: Whether deprecated enum cases should be omitted from generated code.
 Defaults to false.
 >  - only: [optional] Parse all input files, but only output generated code for the file at this URL if non-nil.
 Defaults to nil.